nesi/support-docs/docs/Storage/Long-Term_Storage/Long-Term_Storage_Service.md

 automated]{.inline-comment-marker
 data-ref="78239edd-ceab-49eb-a747-0140db19a948"}, and is not something you will have control over.
-The service is designed to optimise interaction with the nearline filesystem and avoid problem workloads for the benefit of all users.
+The service is designed to optimise interaction with the Nearline filesystem and avoid problem workloads for the benefit of all users.

 If your files are on tape, it will take time to retrieve them.
 Access to